mrdrbrdr/Tangent/instruction docs/PRD.md

 #### 1.1.2 **Purpose**

  Tangent is a web application that provides a **non-linear conversational interface** for interacting with Large Language Models (LLMs).
-Instead of navigating a single, linear chat thread, users can create “branching” tangents whenever a new subtopic arises.
+Instead of navigating a single, linear chat thread, users can create "branching" tangents whenever a new subtopic arises.
 Each node (prompt-response pair) gets automatically summarized for quick scanning in an overview.
 Our early focus is on **solidifying the core logic** for branching conversations, while leaving room to add advanced 3D visuals later.

 #### 1.1.3 **Who Uses It**